Disabling a User Interface Element During a Partial Page Postback

 There are a couple of ways to prevent the user from resubmitting a partial page postback while it's still ongoing.
 The most effective way, in my opinion,

-is to "freeze" the frame by overlaying the screen with a <div> element.
-(See the final demo in the article,
+is to "freeze" the frame by overlaying the screen with a <div>

 Providing Visual Feedback with the UpdateProgress Control.)
 Another option is